 The sole proprietor designation is a high-level description used for federal income tax purposes.
 It means that a sole proprietor pays income taxes on revenue shown on Schedule C, on their individual tax return, as detailed above.
 For example, a sole proprietor may produce and sell a product to customers and pay taxes on the sales proceeds.

 An independent contractor works for someone else and receives a 1099-MISC form (similar to a W-2 form for employees) showing income for the year.
 They will show their income from the 1099 form as self-employment income on Schedule C.

 All About Sole Proprietors and Sole Proprietorship

 A sole proprietorship is the most common form of business organization in the U.S. and includes over 23 million people.
 This type of business represents 73 percent of all businesses in the U.S. today.

 A sole proprietor business is the easiest business type to start and operate.
 You don't need to formally register your business with your state, unlike corporations or LLCs.
-Some disadvantages exist with a sole proprietor business, as well as information about the differences between sole proprietors and other types of businesses.
+Some disadvantages exist with a sole proprietor business, as well.

 One question that's often asked is the difference between a sole proprietor and an independent contractor.
 A small business can be both a sole proprietor for the purpose of paying income taxes and an independent contractor for the purpose of getting paid by companies for work.

 If you are a sole proprietor or you have considered starting a sole proprietorship, find out more about this business form.